BOOK WITH CONFIDENCE

 If the ski resort lifts close before your course starts, we will formally cancel the course and offer you the following options:

-The only amendment to this is in the event your package included a season pass, and you had already skied the equivalent number of days that makes a season pass cheaper than day tickets, the lift company may not provide a pro-rata refund.
+The only amendment to this is in the event your package included a significant item that had already been used and for which we could not recover a refund from our suppliers.
+For example, if a season pass has already been used for the equivalent number of days that makes a season pass cheaper than day tickets, the lift company may not provide a pro-rata refund.

 If the border of the country your course is scheduled in (e.g. Canada, France, Italy, New Zealand) closes to international visitors, then we will provide you with the following options: